joebew42/elixir_cqrs_es_example/README.md

 ## Questions & TODOs

+- We may have to introduce an `EventBus`
 - Should the `CommandHandler` return errors?
 - `Account` may be able to create named processes, so that we can easily identiy `Account`s by their names intead of `pid`s
 - `Bank` will act as a client that will send commands